Semiparametric Spatial Point Processes: Simulation and Real Data Analysis

-We apply our method to estimate the partial effect of elevation on the spatial distribution of two species of trees, \textit{Beilschmiedia pendula} and \textit{Capparis frondosa}, while nonparametrically adjusting for the gradient of the forest's topology.
-The dataset consists of a 1000 × 500 meters plot from a tropical rainforest on Barro Colorado Island; see \citet{sp1983diversity} and \citet{condit1996changes} for further details.
+We apply our method to estimate the partial effect of elevation (i.e., the target covariate $\vy_\vu$) on the spatial distribution of two species of trees, \textit{Beilschmiedia pendula} and \textit{Capparis frondosa}, while nonparametrically adjusting for the gradient of the forest's topology (i.e., the nuisance covariate $\vz_\vu$).
+The dataset consists of a 1000 × 500 meters plot from a tropical rainforest on Barro Colorado Island; see \citet{condit1996changes} for details.
 The points on Figure \ref{fig:trees_fitted} show the location of the tree species.

-For \textit{Beilschmiedia pendula}, the estimated partial effect of elevation from our estimator is 3.136 (95\% CI: (-1.470, 7.741)) whereas the estimate from the parametric approach discussed in Section \ref{subsection:sim_estimator_compare} is 2.144 (95\% CI: (-2.453, 6.741)).
-To understand the difference between the two estimates, we plotted the estimated nuisance function from Algorithm \ref{alg:double_learning} and found that there is a non-linear relationship between the gradient and the spatial locations of \textit{Beilschmiedia pendula}; see Figure \ref{fig:nuisance_estimation}.
+For \textit{Beilschmiedia pendula}, the estimated partial effect of elevation from our semiparametric estimator is 3.136 (95\% CI: (-1.470, 7.741)) whereas the estimate from the parametric approach discussed in Section \ref{subsection:sim_estimator_compare} is 2.144 (95\% CI: (-2.453, 6.741)).
+To understand the difference between the two estimates, we plotted the nonparametrically estimated nuisance function in Figure \ref{fig:nuisance_estimation} and found that there is a non-linear relationship between the gradient and the spatial locations of \textit{Beilschmiedia pendula}; see Figure \ref{fig:nuisance_estimation}.
 From this, we suspect that the inference based on the parametric model may suffer from bias due to model mis-specification of the nuisance parameter.
-We also remark that the estimated intensity map with our estimator is a better visual fit to the data compared to that from the parametric estimator, especially in the upper left corner of the observation window; see the top row of Figure \ref{fig:trees_fitted}.
+We also remark that the estimated intensity map with our estimator leads to a better visual fit of the data compared to that from the parametric estimator, especially in the upper left corner of the observation window; see the top row of Figure \ref{fig:trees_fitted}.